sense-base/sense_pose/README.md

 Once that finishes, source the installation files:
 `source install/setup.bash`

-Then run the demo (make sure you have a webcam attached to /dev/video0):
+Then run the demo:
 `ros2 launch mpipe mpipe_webcam_launch.py`
+or
+`ros2 launch mpipe mpipe_zedcam_launch.py`
+depending on whether you want to use a webcam or ZED camera

 ### View
-Then view the output using `rqt`; in another terminal:
+To view the output, open another terminal and run:
-`source /opt/ros/humble/setup.bash`
 `rqt`

-Use the plugins file to visualise Images, there should be a `/ose_skeleton` topic that can visualise the estimated pose.
+Use the plugins file to visualise Images, there should be a `/pose_skeleton` topic that can visualise the estimated pose.

 ## Troubleshooting
 ### `/usr/lib64/libEGL_nvidia.so.***.**.**: No such file or directory`